Physical Examination of the Newborn

 The extremities are examined for deformities, amputations (incomplete or missing limbs), contractures, and maldevelopment.
 Brachial nerve palsy due to birth trauma may manifest as limited or no spontaneous arm movement on the affected side, sometimes with adduction and internal rotation of the shoulder and pronation of the forearm.

 Orthopedic examination includes palpation of long bones for birth trauma (particularly clavicle fracture) but is focused on detection of hip dysplasia.
-Risk factors for dysplasia include female sex, breech position in utero, twin gestation, and family history.
+Risk factors for dysplasia include female sex, breech position in utero, twin gestation, and family history of hip dysplasia.
 The Barlow and Ortolani maneuvers are used to check for dysplasia.
-These maneuvers must be done when neonates are quiet.
+These maneuvers must be performed when neonates are quiet.
 The starting position is the same for both: Neonates are placed on their back with their hips and knees flexed to 90° (the feet will be off the bed), feet facing the clinician, who places an index finger on the greater trochanter and a thumb on the lesser trochanter.

 For the Barlow maneuver, the clinician adducts the hip (ie, the knee is drawn across the body) while pushing the thigh posteriorly.
 A felt but not heard clunk indicates that the head of the femur has moved out of the acetabulum; the Ortolani maneuver then relocates it and confirms the diagnosis.